-From 1 July, you are encouraged to prepare and submit your Integrated Development Assessment System (IDAS) forms using MyDAS, the new online preparation and lodgement system.
+For applications lodged after 1 July 2013, you are encouraged to prepare and submit your IDAS forms using MyDAS, the online preparation and lodgement system.

-For all development applications, you must:
+For all development applications lodged prior to 1 July 2013, you must:

-- complete application details - IDAS form 1
+- complete IDAS form 1 - Application details

 IDAS forms, checklists and templates